XenZoneGroup/Inn/README.md

 `npm run start`

-# Interview Tasks
+## Interview Task

-[] Add a new question to the sign up form asking for the person's favourite colour.
-Keep the styling inkeeping with the current form.
+Add a new question to the sign up form so that users signing up in Wales are asked for the area of Wales they are from.

-[] Based on what you've seen of the code pick a refactoring you would like to perform, talk us through it.
+The list of areas is:
+- North Wales
+- Dyfed Powys
+- South Wales
+- Gwent